AlessioMartello/VISSIM/README.md

 * Navigate to gui.py
 * Execute file in Spyder or install requirements and run from any IDE.

-### Usage
-* Modify the file VISSIM/data/inputs/excel/"Demand_dependancy.xlsx" according to the instructions inside the file, if running demand depedancy analysis.
+#### GUI
 * Select the desired analyses from the checkboxes.
 * If Saturation flow analysis is to be performed, enter the maximum acceptable headway in the entry box.
 * Locate the folder containing the appropriate data.
 * Click run.
 * Results will be output into the "outputs" folder.

+#### Demand dependancy
+* If running demand dependancy analysis locate the template file saved in VISSIM/data/templates/excel/"Demand_dependancy.xlsx" and make a copy in the location of the data you would you like to perform analysis on.
+* Populate the spreadsheet according to the instructions inside the file.

 ## Help